juanluiscr27/data-structures-and-algorithms-python/README.md

 Correctness

+Efficiency: Time Complexity, refers to the relationship between the growth of input size of an algorithm and the growth of the operations executed.

-Efficiency: Time Complexity, Space Complexity
+Space Complexity

 ### Search